 We remain hopeful that thoughtful development can occur that does not jeopardize the safety and character of our neighborhood.
-However, the current design still has many outstanding questions and is incomplete.
-From what is there, it needs too much material change to meet the goals of a Character District and the North End Vision Plan's goals of being "respectful and sensitive to the surrounding context."
-As citizens, we have provided feedback in four separate ZBA letters, a letter to TAC, and we also offer conditions requested in our appendix (page X and page X).
-We believe this current design will do irreparable harm to the neighborhood safety and character, and we cannot endorse it as is.
-We welcome the opportunity to have our feedback meaningfully incorporated by the development team.
+However, the current packet does not allay our safety concerns.
+As citizens, we have provided feedback in now three separate TAC letters, the April 17th Planning Board meeting, four separate ZBA letters and welcome the opportunity to have our feedback meaningfully incorporated by the development team.
+We believe this current design will do irreparable harm to the neighborhood safety, and we cannot endorse it as is.